 He sat back, took a couple of puffs from that awful cigar of his and smiled wistfully.
 “You know, Gene introduced me to my wife.”

 “Oh, that’s wonderful,” I said.
-That would be Azadia, who Mamoulian called Zayde (a giggle, because zayde means grandfather in Yiddish); she was a woman I never saw except once.
+That would be Azadia, who Mamoulian called Zayde (a giggle, as zayde means grandfather in Yiddish); she was a woman I never saw except once.
 She was always in the Other Room.

 Here‘s Sarah Willis’s 2016 interview with John and key members of his own eponymous orchestra where his technique in bringing out “The Hollywood Sound” is discussed.
 Discussion of his string technique with Sarah and JWO’s first violinist starts at 5:40.